 What's included in the price of the Trek?

 > All accommodation during your tour

-> All transport in a private air-conditioned van in North America
+> All transport in a private air-conditioned vehicles in North America

 > All transport on Central American tours